 Originally, the system was intended for distributing digital audio through Apple computers, but over the years, it has expanded into many other areas.
-In the very near future FireWire could be found to be the main mover of any digital signals in both the telecommunications and domestic entertainment industries.
+In the very near future FireWire could be found to be the main mover of any digwork.

-Such flexibility would ensure the convergence between the home pc, the television receiver and telephony systems.
-Furthermore, the concept of hot-plugging has increased the urgency for a standardised means of interconnections.
+ital signals in both the telecommunications and domestic entertainment industries Such flexibility would ensure the conbetween a network and a bus extension vergence between the home pc, the television receiver and telephony systems.
+Furthermore, the concept of hot-plugcoupled to form a communicating netging has increased the urgency for a standardised means of interconnections.
 A very readable history of the development of this bus is included in the references.